mathigon/textbooks/content/fractals/content.md

 ::: column.grow(parent="right")

 Another famous fractal is the __Sierpinski Triangle__.
-In this case, you start with a large, equilateral triangle, and then repeatedly cut smaller triangles out of the remaining parts.
+In this case, we start with a large, equilateral triangle, and then repeatedly cut smaller triangles out of the remaining parts.